vtbag/inspection-chamber/README.md

 The @vtbag website can be found at https://vtbag.pages.dev/

 ## !!!
 News !!!
+v1.0.5 introduces the ability to switch single animations on and off as you navigate through the timeline of view transitions.
+For example, you can temporarily disable fades while investigating a morph animation or disable morphing to focus on other features of your transition.

+This version also includes numerous smaller improvements, moving the Chamber closer to becoming a stable product rather than just a prototype.

+For details, see the [CHANGELOG](https://github.com/vtbag/inspection-chamber/blob/main/CHANGELOG.md)

+## What happened so far:

 v1.0.4 improves opening the Chamber on mobiles, adds an explicit close button to the inner panel and fixes some styling issues.

-For details, see the [CHANGELOG](https://github.com/vtbag/inspection-chamber/blob/main/CHANGELOG.md)

-## What happend so far:

 v1.0.3 fixes some teething issues.
 The main areas affected are:
 * Better integration into same-document and cross-document transitions.